 Paul Cuffee School is an independently-operated public charter school for school-aged students in kindergarten through grade twelve who live in the City of Providence.
 All charter public schools in our state are required to submit annual reports to The Rhode Island Department of Education to ensure continuously improving academic achievement, highly qualified teachers, fiscal sustainability and leadership accountability.
 Paul Cuffee School’s Board of Trustees, faculty and staff are committed to meeting and exceeding those requirements every year.

 Parents and students choose to attend Paul Cuffee School, instead of one of the local district schools, because of its reputation for academic excellence, caring about students and families, innovative programs, excellent teachers, smaller class sizes, respectful school culture, and other features that meet their needs.

 Who can attend Paul Cuffee School?

-School-age children residing in the City of Providence are eligible to attend.
+All school-age children residing in the City of Providence are eligible to apply.

 How old must my child be to be admitted into kindergarten or first grade?